 The castle is also used as a wedding venue.

 Loveland Castle/Chateau Laroche

 Chateau Laroche, also known as the Loveland Castle, is a museum on the Little Miami River.
-The building is in the style of a Medieval castle and construction began in 1927 by Harry D. Andrews.
+The building is in the style of a medieval castle, and construction began in 1927 with Harry D. Andrews.
 It took over fifty years to complete the building.

 When Harry Andrews died in 1981, he willed the castle to the Knights of the Golden Trail, who have extensively upgraded and renovated the building.

 School tours, small weddings, and photo shoots can be arranged by appointment.
-Some of the activities Loveland Castle offer are picnicking, games and puzzles, architecture, swords, and weapons.
+Some of the activities Loveland Castle offers are picnicking, games and puzzles, architecture, swords, and weapons.